 During 2020, our management introduced enterprise-wide initiatives to optimize our business and, as a result, we recorded a charge of \$653 in selling, general and administrative expenses.
-This charge includes \$258 for impairment and abandonment of operating-lease related right-of-use assets, \$198 for impairment and abandonment of property and equipment and \$197 for future payments for employee termination costs in connection with the repositioning and reskilling of our workforce.
+This charge included \$258 for impairment and abandonment of operating-lease related ROU assets, \$198 for impairment and abandonment of property and equipment and \$197 for future payments for employee termination costs in connection with the repositioning and reskilling of our workforce.
 The charges recognized in the Commercial & Specialty Business, Government Business, IngenioRx and Other segments in 2020, were \$311, \$205, \$4 and \$133, respectively.
-See also Note 20, "Segment Information".
-We expect most of the employee termination costs to be paid by the end of 2021.
-We believe these initiatives largely represent the next step forward in our progression towards becoming a more agile organization, including process automation and a reduction in our office space footprint.
+See also Note 20, "Segment Information."
+We believe these initiatives largely represent our progression towards becoming a more agile organization, including process automation and a reduction in our office space footprint.

-A summary of the employee termination costs activity for the year ended December 31, 2020 and ending balance at December 31, 2020 is as follows:
+A summary of the activity of the 2020 employee termination costs for the year ended December 31, 2021 and ending balance at December 31, 2021 is as follows:

+Commerci Specialty Bu Government Business IngenioRx Other Total

+2020 Business Optimization Initiatives

+Employee termination costs:

+Liabilities for employee termination costs at January 1, 2021 \$ 92 \$ 88 \$ 1 \$ 6 \$ 187

+Payments (26) (25) (3) (54)

+Releases (5) (6) (11)

-Commercial & Specialty Busines Government Business IngenioRx Other Total 2020 Business Optimization Initiatives Employee termination costs: Costs incurred in 2020 \$ 96 \$ 92 \$ 1 \$ 8 \$ 197 Payments made in 2020 (4) (4) (2) (10) Total liabilities for employee termination costs ending balance at December 31, 2020 \$ 92 88 \$ 1 \$ 6 \$ 187
+Total liabilities for employee termination costs ending balance at December 31, 2021 \$ 61 \$ 57 \$ 1 \$ 3 122